Best Lift Kit for 1993 Toyota Pickup: Verified Fitment Guide

 Cons:

-• Automatic transmission vehicles require an additional part (#9628), which adds cost and complexity to the order.
+- Automatic transmission vehicles may require part #9628, which adds cost and ordering risk.

 Factors to Consider When Choosing a Lift Kit For 1993 Toyota Pickup

-Picking the right lift kit means matching the lift type to how you drive, what you haul, and what you plan to do off-road.
-You’ll also want to think about ride quality, tire fitment, local laws, and long-term costs before you buy.
+Picking the right lift kit means matching the lift type to how you drive, what tire size you want, and how much installation work you can handle.
+You should also think about ride quality, alignment, local laws, brake-line length, steering angles, and the total cost after the kit arrives.

 Lift Type Selection

-Before you buy, check your state and local laws on ride height, safety inspections, and suspension modifications.
-Many areas limit how high you can lift a vehicle and require extra brake or lighting checks after modification.
-Keep records of your parts and installation so you can show inspectors what was changed.
-If a kit risks failing a safety check or voiding your emissions compliance, choose a certified alternative instead.
+Before you buy, check your state and local laws on ride height, bumper height, lighting, and safety inspections.
+Many areas limit how high you can lift a vehicle or require extra checks after suspension changes.

 Ride Quality Impact